-- Regular reviews of the academy's financial situation with the accountant and business manager. - Enforcement of the trust's Best Value Policy. - Use of benchmarking against other trusts and institutions.
+- · Regular reviews of the academy's financial situation with the accountant and business manager. - Enforcement of the trust's Best Value Policy. - · Use of benchmarking against other trusts and institutions. - Using recommendations from the SRMA report. - Looking for different providers to ensure best value for money and also a better service. - · Looking online for better teaching resources to save money on delivery. - Increased number of staff during the Covid catch up period and continued with these staff to deliver interventions to those children who have fallen behind.